 The MLS program is limited access requiring a separate application and acceptance due to clinical training in approved affiliated clinical laboratories outside of campus.
 The program is university-based 2+2 with extensive student laboratory sessions in a highly technical student laboratory and 18 week clinical assignments in clinical laboratories.
-Currently the program has affiliations with Florida Hospitals in Orlando, Eustis, Orlando Health facilities, BayCare Health facilities in Clearwater, HCA hospitals in Sanford and Osceola, the VA Hospitals of Orlando and North Florida, Flagler Hospital, South Lake Hospital in Clermont, and Health Central in Ocoee.
+Currently the program has affiliations with the Florida Hospitals/Adventist Health in Central Florida and Eustis, Orlando Health facilities, HCA hospitals in Sanford and Osceola, the VA Hospitals of Orlando and North Florida, Flagler Hospital, South Lake Hospital in Clermont, and Health Central in Ocoee.

 The MLS program offers courses, laboratory sessions and clinical training in five diagnostic areas: clinical chemistry, hematology, immunohematology, clinical microbiology and immunology.
-Upon graduation, students qualify for national certification and state licensure.
 MLS graduates have opportunities to work in some of the highest caliber hospitals, research facilities and diagnostic centers in the country.
 Program curriculum gives students a thorough background in the physical and biological sciences, theory and technical skills to perform high complexity laboratory testing and knowledge essential to assume leadership roles in management and education.

-To earn a Bachelor of Science in Medical Laboratory Sciences, students must achieve a 2.5 overall GPA and a minimum 2.8 GPA in the science core to qualify for acceptance into the program.
+To earn a Bachelor’s of Science in Medical Laboratory Sciences, students must achieve a 2.5 overall GPA and a minimum 2.7 GPA in the science core to qualify for acceptance into the program and successfully complete an interview.
 Students must also maintain 2.5 GPA in all MLS courses.
 The degree is awarded upon completion of the university’s didactic and clinical program.
-Upon receiving a degree in medical laboratory sciences, graduates are eligible for national certification and State of Florida licensure.